Gigahertz-Optik‘s Calibration Laboratory for Optical Radiation Measurement Quantities

 Without exception, DAkkS accredited calibration laboratories fulfill the requirements of DIN EN ISO/IEC 17025 (general criterions to operate a testing laboratory).
 DIN EN ISO/IEC 17025 replaced EN 45001 and ISO/IEC Guide 25 in 1999.

 The European position of the DAkkS is noted by its membership in the European Cooperation for Accreditation of Laboratories (EAL) in Rotterdam, which was founded out of the Western European Calibration Cooperation (WECC) and the Western European Laboratory Accreditation Cooperation (WELAC) in 1994.
 Within the EAL different national accreditation institutes cooperate with the goal of international acceptance of calibration certificates of the EAL-calibration laboratories.
 In November 2000, 34 accreditation institutions from 28 countries, including the PTB, the accreditation institution of the DKD, signed a Mutual Recognition Arrangement (MRA) of the International Laboratory Accreditation Cooperation (ILAC).
-More information about this arrangement and the participating countries is available online at

 The Physikalisch-Technische Bundesanstalt (PTB) is the highest technical authority for metrology in Germany.
 The PTB‘s responsibilities are to define, realize, keep and transmit the physical quantities of the SI-system, such as a meter, a second, a kilogram, a candela and many other standards.